Moses Alexander: Election

 In 1908, Alexander was declared the Democratic nominee for governor in a bitterly contested nomination process which required intervention by the Idaho Supreme Court.
 However, he was defeated in the general election by Republican nominee James H. Brady.
 Alexander was offered the nomination again in 1910, but declined due to poor health.

 In 1914, Alexander entered the gubernatorial race on a platform strongly supporting prohibition and limited government spending.
-Alexander won the general election against Republican incumbent John M. Haines thanks, in part, to a misappropriation scandal in the state treasurer's office that dogged the Republican ticket.
+Alexander won the general election with a 44% plurality against Republican incumbent John M. Haines, thanks, in part, to a misappropriation scandal in the state treasurer's office that dogged the Republican ticket.
 He thus became the first observant Jew to be elected governor of a U.S. state.
 (Washington Bartlett, governor of California in 1887, had a Jewish mother but did not practice Judaism himself .)

-In 1916 Alexander was re-elected over his Republican opponent D. W. Davis by only 572 votes, the closest gubernatorial election in Idaho history.
+In 1916, Alexander was re-elected over his Republican opponent, D. W. Davis, by only 572 votes, the closest gubernatorial election in Idaho history.

 Tenure

 Upon taking office, Alexander set to work immediately on making Idaho a dry state.
 Alexander continued to be an ardent prohibition supporter even though bootlegging became common practice in Idaho in the ensuing years.

 World War I was another central issue during Alexander's administration.
-Alexander pledged state militia troops to both the war cause and to the Mexican Expedition against Pancho Villa and ordered a home guard (Idaho State Guard) into service to protect idaho.
+Alexander pledged state militia troops to both the war cause and to the Mexican Expedition against Pancho Villa and ordered a home guard (Idaho State Guard) into service to protect Idaho.
 Despite rampant anti-German hysteria in Idaho during the period, Alexander himself was never thought of as unpatriotic, even though he was born in present-day Germany.

+Several labor laws were also introduced during Alexander's time as governor.